trunk-io/merge-action/README.md

 future should also depend on - an example would be PRs that introduce or change workflows run on every PR.

-Getting this list of impacted targets for your PR is required before it can be queued when running in "Parallel" mode.
-If you [queue your PR](LINK) before the action uploads the list, the PR will wait until it is before being queued.
+Sending this list of impacted targets for your PR is required before it can be queued when running in "Parallel" mode.
+If you [queue your PR](LINK) before the action uploads the list, the PR will wait until the list has been uploaded before being queued.

 ## Usage